opensearch-project/project-website/_posts/2025-11-19-introducing-agentic-search.md

 ![Agentic search compared to semantic search](/assets/media/blog-images/2025-11-19-introducing-agentic-search/neural.png)

-**Agentic search** provides more comprehensive understanding by interpreting the full context and user goal, focusing specifically on black sunglasses suitable for gifting.
+**Agentic search** provides more comprehensive understanding by interpreting the full context and your goal, focusing specifically on black sunglasses suitable for gifting.

 **Semantic search** understands semantic meaning and correctly identifies "shades" as sunglasses.
-However, it may also return results for anything black-colored, because it processes all query terms without understanding the complete user intent.
+However, it may also return results for anything black-colored, because it processes all query terms without understanding your complete intent.

+These comparisons illustrate agentic search's core advantage: comprehensive intent understanding that goes beyond keyword matching or semantic similarity.

 ## How agentic search works